JumpTask logo

 3. Read the project style guide; mirror their labels exactly.

-4. Apply to a starter project; track time vs. pay from day one.
+4. Apply to a starter; track time vs. pay from day one.

 Key skills?
 Strong language and grammar.
 Careful eyes for detail.
 Being able to read fast and keep labels consistent.
 A bit of comfort with spreadsheets or tagging tools.
 And, when rules get fuzzy, leaving clear notes.